Scarabei/AndroidArtifacts/README.md

-# This project is dead
+# This repo is dead

 # Android stub artifacts